SSH

 Stebila, Elliptic Curve Algorithm Integration in the

-Secure Shell Transport Layer
+Secure Shell Transport Layer, RFC 5656, December

 2009.